 For two-class classification, the geometric mean was calculated as the square root of the product of specificity and sensitivity.
 As a rule, If one of the classes cannot be recognized by the model, this parameter tends to zero.
 REF.
 This parameter showed this behavior, when its values were less than 0.5.
 This is was observed in the case of sample classification of the Provine variety using scenario 3: although the specificity of this model was high, the sensitivity was very low (0.08), and the GM was 0.28.
 In all other cases, this parameter was greater than 0.5 showing that the models were able to recognize both classes.

+The added value of the F-score parameter lies in the fact that it shows a combination of precision and recall.

+In the case that the classes are balanced, the parameter F1 can be ignored, the best indicator being the accuracy (or the misclassification rate).

+However, in the event that you have a highly imbalanced data set but both classes are important, it is recommended to choose a model that presents high F1 values in both classes.
+If otherwise only one class is important, it is useful to choose a high F1 value only for that class.
+Poner el valor de F1 en las dos clases

 Conclusion